genesiscommunitysuccess/docs/docs/00_flow/02_quick-start/04_server.md

 Although we have installed, built and deployed our Auth component as part of the above server configuration.
 We need to add a user that we'll use to log into our new application.

 :::tip
-The following details will be your login details:
+The following will be the application login details:

 - Username: JaneDee
 - Password: beONneON\*74 (This is encrypted in the USER.csv file.)
 :::

 We shall run the task `loadInitialData`.
-This adds the user data into your database.
+This adds the user data into the database.

 To do that we will run: